L'Oeil de Boeuf (fabric)

-L’Oeil de Boeuf is the given name for a fabric design found in West African francophone fabric markets produced by VLISCO.
+L’Oeil de Boeuf is the given name for a fabric design found in West African fabric markets produced by VLISCO.
 This fabric design is considered a classic design in West Africa just as other designs like Ahwenepa Nkasa and Sika wo ntaban.

 Background

 L’Oeil de Boeuf is a French term meaning Bull's Eye in English.
 The fabric is known by this name in francophone west African countries because of the image of eyes in the design.
 In Benin it is known as “Lisu ya Pité”.
 It is said that this name inferred as Lustful Eye means that females can profess their desire for males by wearing this fabric print.